awsdocs/amazon-elasticache-docs/doc_source/redis/using-service-linked-roles.md

 **To delete a service\-linked role \(CLI\)**

-1. If you don't know the name of the service\-linked role that you want to delete, type the following operation to list the roles and their Amazon Resource Names \(ARNs\) in your account:
+1. If you don't know the name of the service\-linked role that you want to delete, enter the following command\.
+This command lists the roles and their Amazon Resource Names \(ARNs\) in your account\.

    ```
    $ aws iam [get\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/get-role.html) --role-name role-name
    ```

    Use the role name, not the ARN, to refer to roles with the CLI operations\.
-For example, if a role has the following ARN: `arn:aws:iam::123456789012:role/myrole`, you refer to the role as **myrole**\.
+For example, if a role has the ARN `arn:aws:iam::123456789012:role/myrole`, you refer to the role as **myrole**\.

 1. Because a service\-linked role cannot be deleted if it is being used or has associated resources, you must submit a deletion request\.
 That request can be denied if these conditions are not met\.
 You must capture the `deletion-task-id` from the response to check the status of the deletion task\.
-Type the following to submit a service\-linked role deletion request:
+Enter the following to submit a service\-linked role deletion request\.

    ```
    $ aws iam [delete\-service\-linked\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/delete-service-linked-role.html) --role-name role-name
    ```

-1. Type the following to check the status of the deletion task:
+1. Enter the following to check the status of the deletion task\.

    ```
    $ aws iam [get\-service\-linked\-role\-deletion\-status](https://docs.aws.amazon.com/cli/latest/reference/iam/get-service-linked-role-deletion-status.html) --deletion-task-id deletion-task-id